 Each team has an appointed manager, for which applications will open in the near future.
 These managers can either take a playing spot on the roster, or be non-playing.
 They are responsible for their team, for tryouts, and liaising with the League.

 How are the teams made up?

-Each team will hold regional tryouts in their catchment areas in February.
-The best 30 players will be chosen by that team’s manager, and they will form that team’s Championship roster.
-21 players from those 30 will be selected for each fixture, providing some flexibility and strategy, as well as allowances for fatigue over the course of the season.
+Each team holds regional tryouts in their catchment areas in February.
+The best 25 players are chosen by that team’s manager, and they form that team’s roster.
+18 players from those 25 will be selected for each fixture, providing some flexibility and strategy, as well as allowances for fatigue over the course of the season.

 How do the fixtures work?

-Each QPL season ends with a championship weekend at a stadium.
+Each QPL season ends with a championship fixture at a stadium.

 Do I have to be an ‘elite’ player to try out?